bumatic/bitchute-scraper/README.md

 rv, tags = b.get_recommended_videos(type='all')
 ```

-Recommended channels can be retrieved via:
+Recommended channels can be retrieved via.

 ```Python
 rc = b.get_recommended_channels(extended=False)
 ```

-Channel information
+Retrieve channel information containing both the channel about as well as the videos published by the channel.

 ```Python
 about, videos = b.(channel_ids, get_channel_about=True, get_channel_videos=True)
 ```

-Search Videos (sorted by relevance only)
+Search Videos (sorted by relevance only).

 ```Python
  def search(query, top=100)